Last Updated on July 13, 2023

 Naturally, you come to Topsail Island to enjoy the beach.
-Thankfully, the 26-mile barrier island has plenty of sand and access points for you to enjoy.
+Thankfully, the 26-mile barrier island has plenty of sand and access points to enjoy.

 One of the things that we love about Topsail Island is how even in the busy season, the beach is never truly crowded.

-The small-town vibes mean there are no flashy boardwalks, Ferris wheels, or crowds of people.
+The small-town vibes mean no flashy boardwalks, Ferris wheels, or crowds of people.

 The Intracoastal Waterway

 The Intracoastal Waterway extends from Boston to Florida, and the calm sound makes for excellent paddling and boating.
-If your rental is nearby or on the Intracoastal, you’ll have the benefit of watching sunset here.
+If your rental is nearby or on the Intracoastal, you’ll benefit from watching sunset here.